tannerhelland/PhotoDemon/README.md

-# PhotoDemon
+# PhotoDemon v6.0 alpha

-## A free, portable photo editor focused on performance and usability.
+### A free, portable photo editor focused on performance and usability.
 Macro recording and batch processing are key features.
 English, Dutch, French, German, and Italian translations included.

 ### For more info, visit http://tannerhelland.com/photodemon

+***

 ## What makes PhotoDemon preferable to other photo editing tools?